 Guideline for Concussion/Mild Traumatic Brain Injury & Persistent Symptoms 3rd Edition for Adults over 18 years of age

 The Guideline for Concussion/ mTBI and Persistent Symptoms was developed to improve patient care by creating a framework that can be implemented by healthcare professionals to effectively identify and treat individuals with persistent symptoms following a concussion/mTBI.
-The guideline was published in June 2018 and is now in it’s third edition.
-Three new features are:
+The third edition of the guideline was published in June 2018 and starting in the Fall of 2019 will evolve into a living guideline.
+Features include:

 - Patient and family version for each section of the guideline, containing the key information, and offering resources based on needs identified by persons with concussion.

 - An interactive and searchable platform allowing users to navigate the guideline more efficiently, making it easier for users to find the information they want.
-To access the guideline, visit: braininjuryguidelines
+Access the guideline.

 Citing the Guidelines